-Table 10.
+Table 13.
 Study Relevance Limitations

-Study Population a Intervention b Comparator c Outcomes d Duration of Follow-up e Schoenen et al (2013); PREMICE 1.
-Follow-up limited to 3 months a Population key: 1.
-Intended use population unclear; 2.
-Study population is unclear; 3.
-Study population not representative of intended use; 4, Enrolled populations do not reflect relevant diversity; 5.
-Other.
+Study Population ^a Intervention ^b Comparator ^c Outcomes ^d Duration of Follow-up ^e Schoenen et al (2013); PREMICE ^{107,} 1.
+Follow-up limited to 3 months

 The study limitations stated in this table are those notable in the current review; this is not a comprehensive gaps assessment.